simulatedScience/Twisty_Puzzle_Program/README.md

 # Twisty_Puzzle_Program
-A Program to digitalize twisty puzzles, save algorithms as well as solving strategies for them and solve them with an AI based on Q-Learning and Neural Networks.
+A Program to digitize many twisty puzzles and solve them with an AI using Reinforcement Learning.

 An overview of all implemented and many planned features can be found in the following document:
 [feature overview](https://docs.google.com/spreadsheets/d/1wllITKTaytmOBHMQu9dV0tIj7YtT3UqvB0RRak2qMqk/edit?usp=sharing)